 1. It will increase the employee’s income without adding to the expense of the employer.
 An employee can make more money as the stock price rises.
 The expense is born not by the employer, but by the open market.

-2. It will Increase the morale and engagement of employees.
-Benefits generally boost morale, but NSOs are extra special because they provide employees with the opportunity to make even higher income while gaining the feeling that their overall actions will have a positive impact on their compensation.
+2. It will increase the morale and engagement of employees.
+Benefits generally boost morale, but NSOs are extra special because they provide employees with the opportunity to make an even higher income while gaining the feeling that their overall actions will have a positive impact on their compensation.

 3. It offers flexibility with regard to taxes.
 Since the timing of NSOs exercising is rather flexible, employees can lessen the impact of taxes by delaying the exercise and sale of options until the time is right to make it financially worth it.
 From the company’s standpoint, they will also have deductions for the amount of spread that is reported as income by employees.

 Disadvantages of NSOs

 On the flip side, there are some disadvantages of NSOs for both employees and companies to think about before exercising these options: